-With the approaching new year, we all talk about making changes to our lifestyles — making your bread all from scratch, finally organizing the garage, sewing your own clothes, training for a marathon, or writing that book.
+With the new year here, we all talk about making changes to our lifestyles — making your bread all from scratch, finally organizing the garage, sewing your own clothes, training for a marathon or writing that book.
 But when it comes to buckling down and accomplishing these goals, we often don’t.

 But could you manage to give up two weeks of work during the summer?

 At Silver Lake College, you can get your master’s degree in music education by putting in just two weeks of coursework for four summers.

 Note: If you’re interested in learning more about the Kodály Summer Graduate Music Program you can request more information here.

 So as you make your way through the new year and try to nail down a new set of resolutions, consider the following benefits of Silver Lake College’s Kodály Summer Graduate Music Program.

 1. This SLC music program fits an educator’s schedule.